-I was educated at Corpus Christi College, Oxford, and awarded first class honors in Biochemistry, remaining at Oxford for my D.Phil., studying glycoprotein structure and function at the Department of Biochemistry.
-My postdoctoral career was in the United States, initially at the Rockefeller University describing glycosylphosphatidylinositol lipid biosynthesis and structure with a further period in California at Stanford University, analysing protist surface protein families and characterising the endomembrane systems of trypanosomes.
-I returned to England in 1994 to establish a research group at Imperial College London, moving to the University of Cambridge in 2005 and to the University of Dundee in 2013.
-I was appointed to the Institute of Parasitology in České Budějovice in 2018.
-My laboratory will close by 2028 to focus on other projects.
+I was educated at Corpus Christi College, Oxford and awarded first-class honours in Biochemistry, remaining at Oxford for my doctoral studies on glycoprotein structure and function.
+My postdoctoral career was initially at the Rockefeller University in New York describing glycosylphosphatidylinositol lipid biosynthesis and structure, with a further period in California at Stanford University, analysing protist surface protein families and characterising the endomembrane systems of trypanosomes.
+In 1994 I established a research group at Imperial College London, moving to the University of Cambridge in 2005 and the University of Dundee in 2013.
+The laboratory in Dundee will close in a few years and consequently I am no longer seeking new postgraduate doctoral students.

-I review for many journals and granting agencies and am Chief Speciality Editor for Frontiers in Parasitology.
-I am a Fellow of the Linnean Society and the Faculty of a Thousand.
-I have served on the Medical Research Council Infection and Immunity board, Wellcome Trust Expert Reading Group, Polish National Science Centre grants council, as an external advisor at BIOCEV, Charles University, the council of the British Society for Parasitology and as a board member for CamPOD, a local charity in Cambridge.
+I review for many journals and granting agencies and am Chief Speciality Editor for Molecular and Cellular topics in Frontiers in Parasitology.
+I have served on the Medical Research Council Infection and Immunity Board, Wellcome Trust Expert Reading Group, Polish National Science Centre grants council, as an external advisor at Charles University, the council of the British Society for Parasitology, and as a board member for CamPOD, a charity in Cambridge.
 I collaborate with colleagues in the UK, EU, Africa, Asia, North and South America.
-I currently live in central Edinburgh with my partner, daughter, several felines and a music/photography studio.
+I currently live in Central Edinburgh with my partner, several tabbies and a music/photography studio.